ppvg/node-boter/README.md

 Note that the "BoterBot: " prefix is automatically trimmed from the message, and `message.text` is lower cased.
 The original text (also trimmed, but not decapitalized) can be found in `message.original`.

-BoterBot allows you to listen to three kinds of events:
+Boter allows you to listen to three kinds of events:

 - `'pm'` event handlers are called when a PM (or "query") is received;
 - `'highlight'` when the Bot is specifically adressed, e.g. "BoterBot: hey, you!";